ember-cli/ember-exam/README.md

 loadEmberExam();
 ```

 If you don't invoke `loadEmberExam`, by the time the document is fully loaded, then Ember Exam will continue to load itself, though it may not be in time to perform its functionality.
+If you are using `ember-cli-qunit@4`, you need to call `loadEmberExam` before the call to `start`.

 ### Randomization